Reminisce with Loved Ones

 Why share memories?

-According to Erik Erikson's developmental theory, the final stages of our lives will feel most successful if we are able to share our wisdom with other people.
-During this period of life, it's important to remember our successes and reminisce with loved ones.
+According to Erik Erikson's developmental theory, opens a new window, the final stages of our lives will feel most successful if we are able to share our wisdom with other people.
+During this period of life, it's important to remember our successes and reminisce with loved ones, opens a new window.

 Reminiscing can also reduce feelings of loneliness and help resolve difficult memories.
 Family members and friends benefit from a wealth of stories and recollections that they might not otherwise hear.